 1.3 Responding to this document

 In keeping with the RIC's obligation to consult, stakeholders are invited to comment on this document.
+All persons wishing to comment are invited to submit their comments.
 Responses should be sent by post, fax or e-mail to: